Data, Analytics & AI job market report cover, Philadelphia-Camden-Wilmington, PA-NJ-DE-MD, 2026-06

 Career Switchers

-Difficulty: High unless you already bring usable domain knowledge from a regulated or operations-heavy industry.
+Difficulty: High unless you can bring strong domain context.

 Salary Reality